 Wilford Smith’s Regulatory and Compliance Solicitors are experts in advising clients in relation to cartel investigations, as well as working with individuals and firms to help avoid these proceedings.
 We take pride in our reputation for unique representation, giving our clients a service that is exceptionally strategic and results driven, and can attract the highest calibre barristers to provide support when necessary.

-Our Regulatory and Compliance Solicitors are based in Sheffield and London and assist clients throughout England and Wales.
+Our Regulatory and Compliance Solicitors are based in Sheffield and assist clients throughout England and Wales.
 Contact us today on 01709 828 044 to find out how we can help.